 Explain how the proposed MRC CoRE:

-- will be effectively and inclusively managed including describing a leadership team with clear roles and responsibilities, potential leadership rotation and clear succession plans
+- will be effectively and inclusively managed, including describing the leadership team and how leadership will be drawn from participating organisations (if applicable)

-- will approach decision-making and agility in response to new scientific developments, and the processes and criteria to take decisions on future research directions
+- will approach decision making and agility in response to new scientific developments, and the processes and criteria to take decisions on future research directions, including to discontinue activity if required and to manage conflicts and agreements

 - has clear governance plans to successfully function as a research entity, and coordinate activities across multiple sites (if applicable)